aallam/aallam.github.io/_posts/2019-01-29-reactivex:-rxjava.md

 </div>
 <br/>

-I always has been interested by Reactive Streams (ReactiveX) and RxJava (and RxKotlin).
+I always has been interested by Reactive Extensions (ReactiveX) and RxJava (and RxKotlin).
 Recently, I enjoyed reading the excellent book: [Learning RxJava][1] by Thomas Nield, and the following are my notes.

 ## Why RxJava ?